 Because every marriage and every situation is different, it is vital to seek the counsel of a seasoned Omaha divorce lawyer who has walked other couples through the process successfully.
 The Law Offices of Johnson & Pekny LLC have helped numerous couples reach fair and reasonable divorce and separation agreements over the years.
 We will help you evaluate your situation from a legal standpoint and guide you through the legal process with as few speed bumps as possible.

-Contact the Law Offices of Johnson & Pekny LLC in Omaha or Plattsmouth at (402) 298-8288 today for a free consultation.
+Contact the Law Offices of Johnson & Pekny LLC in Omaha, Plattsmouth and Blair at (402) 298-8288 today for a free consultation.
 We aim to not only advise you of the best choices for your situation but to also help to reach an agreement that is fair and reasonable for you so that you can move on with your life.